|Home||About Us||Projects||Communication||Contact Us||Student Center||Events|

 Agazi School Alumni Association (North America) is a 501 (c)(3) not-for-profit organization whose objective is to help Agazi High School in Adigrat, Tigray, Ethiopia.
 As we address the main needs of Agazi, our support will expand to include other schools around Agazi.

 Our main office is located in Denver, Colorado, USA.
 Currently, we have chapters with elected officers in Washington, DC and Denver, CO.
 Re-organized in 1996 in North America, the Association was originally established in Adigrat in the late 1960's and has been helping students until it was discontinued in the early 80's due to political conditions in Ethiopia.

-Agazi School Alumni Association North America 2016 Celebration
+Agazi School Alumni Association - N.A.
+21st Anniversary Celebration and Fundraising

 Agazi School Alumni Association North America (ASAA-NA), 20th Anniversary and Fundraising

 The Agazi School Alumni Association-North America board members would like to express our profound gratitude to all of those who attended the 20th ASAA-NA Anniversary, Fundraising dinner and Picnic on July 4 and 5, 2015 in Denver.
 This year's annual event was a huge success!
 So Many alumni Members and supporters who attended the event came from everywhere, Canada, Washington, D.C., Dallas/ Houston, Minnesota, Seattle, the Bay Area and anywhere in between.
 So far, the feedback has been incredible!
 We keep receiving phone calls and e-mails from many of the attendees congratulating us and telling us about the good time they had at our events.